Truck Tire Load Ratings

 Capacity Verification Checklist

-- Read the sidewall service description.
+- Read the full sidewall service description.

 - Weigh the loaded axle when practical.